-Ohio Design at Patriot Software Joined over 7 years ago
+Ohio Design at Patriot Software Joined almost 8 years ago

 Pass along my compliments to your brother — he has a knack for capturing candid moments without making the subjects look silly.
 It sounds simple, but you’d be surprised how many wedding photos we didn’t frame because of one awkward, mouth-half-open-with-pototates guest in the background.

 On the whole, you’ve built a tasteful, simple site — nice job!
 I dig the text and background colors choices, which distinguish you from the standard black and white photography portfolio, and the entire layout scales well across different devices.
 Although nothing immediately jumped out as need to fix, I do have a few areas you might want to consider revisiting if you have time:

 In the contact form area, “What is your query regarding?” reads overly formal (and a bit off tone) compared to the rest of the site.
 I might look at rewording to “What can I help you with?” or “What services are you interested in?”.
 Go with the latter if you’re interested in keeping the third-person vibe established on the About page.